 Simple ‘adding’ language

 As a parent, you probably used simple ‘adding’ language with your child from an early age.
 ‘How many feet do you have?
 One, two!
 How many shoes are you wearing?
 One!
 We need to find one more shoe, ah here it is, now we have two!’
-Yes, it sounds stilted when typed out, but education starts at birth, whether or not you plan to educate your child at home when they reach compulsory education age.
+Yes, it sounds stilted when typed out, but education starts from birth.
+This is true whether or not you plan to educate your child at home when they reach compulsory education age.

-As your child grows up he or she will be aware, as general knowledge, that one item and another similar one make two of that item.
+As your child grows up he or she will be aware that one item and another similar one make two of that item.
 Or that two lots of one item make two items.
-The so-called ‘addition fact’ 1+1=2 is exactly the same thing is the so-called ‘multiplication fact’ 2×1=2.
-Multiplication is a shorthand for repeated addition, and for that matter subtraction is addition in reverse.
+The so-called ‘addition fact’ is written as 1+1=2.
+Moreover, it is the same thing is the so-called ‘multiplication fact’ written 2×1=2.
+Multiplication is a shorthand for repeated addition.
+Subtraction is addition in reverse.
 So if your child learns to add, the other arithmetic skills are likely to follow naturally.

 Because of the importance of understanding simple addition, modern educationalists talk about ‘number bonds‘ as pairs which make up each number.
 The number bonds for seven, for instance, are 3+4, 2+5, 1+6 and 0+7.
 To have a quick grasp of addition and subtraction, it’s vital to know number bonds for each number up to ten.